hyther1111/emq-encoding-tool/README.md

 # EMQ upload encoding tool

-A tool that is designed specifically for EMQ uploading standard.
+A tool that is designed specifically for EMQ uploadings.

 ## Features
 - Volume check (mean and max dB)